Fellipesimas/fellipesimas/index.md

 ## Work Experience
 - 2017 - 2018: INOT - Instituto de observação da terra (Earth Observation Institute), Brazil.
-INOT (Earth Observation Institute) is a NGO that aims the species' conservation at Serra do Cipó and Serra do Espinhaço National Parks through research and environmental education projects.My activities were all focused on a environmental education project.
+- INOT (Earth Observation Institute) is a NGO that aims the species' conservation at Serra do Cipó and Serra do Espinhaço National Parks through research and environmental education projects.My activities were all focused on a environmental education project.
 I made interviews' transcription, literatura review and literature research abou the species present there.

 - 2018 - 2019: Fundação Oswaldo Cruz, Brazil.
-My main function were focused in a research project called: Assessment of household infestation by triatomines in Espinosa city, Minas Gerais."
+- My main function were focused in a research project called: Assessment of household infestation by triatomines in Espinosa city, Minas Gerais."
 The acitivities included DNA extraction, PCR, electrophoresis, literature research through online platforms and writing scientific documents.

 - 2018 - 2019: Pontifical Catholic University of Minas Gerais, Brazil.
-Provide assistance on complementary studies through extra classes in two subjects: Invertebrate zoology and Spermatophytes' biology.
+- My main function was providing assistance on complementary studies through extra classes in two subjects: Invertebrate zoology and Spermatophytes' biology.